Skip to content

 [class]{}-[func]{backtrack}

-As per the requirements, after finding a node with a value of \(7\), the search should continue, thus the return statement after recording the solution should be removed.
+As per the requirements, after finding a node with a value of \(7\), the search should continue.
+As a result, the return statement after recording the solution should be removed.
 Figure 13-4 compares the search processes with and without retaining the return statement.

 Comparison of retaining and removing the return in the search process